martinohanlon/microbit-micropython/README.md

 In the examples directory you will find the .py program files.
 * ledclass.py - using a class to control a single LED
 * snakebit.py - a port of the classic game Snake
+* 8ball.py - a magic 8 ball
+* mcfly - an xwing in Minecraft controlled using the microbit
+  * microbitreaddata.py - program to read data from microbit
+  * myfly.py - a program which creates an xwing in Minecraft and allows the user to control it by tilting the Microbit and pressing the buttons